antrea-io/antrea/docs/service-loadbalancer.md

 based on the ExternalIPPool's NodeSelector to host the external IP.
-Antrea configures the Service's external IP on the selected Node, and thus Service requests to the external IP will get to the Node, and they are then handled by `AntreaProxy` or `kube-proxy` on the Node and distributed to the Service's Endpoints.
+Antrea configures the Service's external IP on the selected Node, and thus Service requests to the external IP will get to the Node, and they are then handled by Antrea Proxy or `kube-proxy` on the Node and distributed to the Service's Endpoints.
 Antrea also implements a Node failover mechanism for Service external IPs.
 When Antrea detects a Node hosting an external IP is down, it will move the external IP to another available Node of the ExternalIPPool.